fib/cs444/proj4/readMe.txt

 to modifying any data.
 Also, `enqueue` fires the `q_cond_nonempty` signal whenever a new customer is added to an empty queue--`dequeue` relies on this mechanism to wait for a new customer to arrive when the queue is empty.

+Since all of the thread-safety is ensured inside of the queue API, the code for the threads is relatively simple, as it doesn't need to deal with acquiring the correct mutexes or firing the appropriate signals.